 L-23 Show these blocks along East Seventh Street as appropriate for Residential/Office.

-Consistent with current uses on these blocks, this area is suitable for office and/or residential.
-Parcels in this area may be single-use office or residential, or a mixed-use.
-Single-use residential development should have densities \leq 22 DUA.
+Consistent with current uses on these blocks, this area is suitable for office and/or residential, with residential densities ≤ 22 DUA.
+Parcels in this area may be stand-alone office or residential, or a mixed-use.
 Building heights should not exceed 40 feet.
 Development in this area should be sensitive to the adjacent single family neighborhood.

-L-24 Indicate the appropriate land use for this site as Multi-Family Residential > 22 DUA.
+- L-24 Indicate the appropriate land use for this site as Multi-Family Residential > 22 DUA.
 The current industrial land use is acceptable.
-However, if this site redevelops, multi-family with densities of from 22 to 43 DUA would be an appropriate land use.

-L-25 Show this site as Multi-Family Residential > 22 DUA.
+However, if this site redevelops, multi-family with densities of from 22 to 43 DUA would be an appropriate land use. - L-25 Show this site as Multi-Family Residential > 22 DUA.
 This area is conditionally zoned MUDD-O for a residential project with a density of approximately 65 DUA.
-If this project does not materialize or the site is redeveloped under a different scenario, a density \leq 43 DUA should be considered.

-L-26 Maintain this site as Multi-Family Residential \leq 22 DUA.
+If this project does not materialize or the site is redeveloped under a different scenario, a density ≤ 43 DUA should be considered. - L-26 Maintain this site as Multi-Family Residential ≤ 22 DUA.
 The southernmost section of the Established Neighborhood area is appropriate for multi-family residential use.
 The Martha Washington Apartments site is currently developed at a density of approximately 8 DUA.
 Any redevelopment of this site should maintain a similar amount of open space, as well as preserving the mature tree canopy.
-Development Concept No. 2 on page 30 has been created to illustrate one way that the site could be redeveloped at a density of 22 DUA, while providing the desired open space and saving trees.
+Development Concept No. 2 on Page LU-16 has been created to illustrate one way that the site could be redeveloped at a density of 22 DUA, providing the desired open space and saving trees.
 This development scenario is intended as an illustration of sound urban site design and is not meant to suggest or imply that the site should be redeveloped.